Quinten-van-Woerkom/finetime/README.md

 assert_eq!(epoch_utc.into_time_scale(), epoch_gps);
 assert_eq!(epoch_utc.into_time_scale(), epoch_galileo);
 ```
 If a desired time scale is not present, users may provide their own by implementing the `TimeScale` trait.
+To support calendrical functionality, it is additionally necessary to implement the `AbsoluteTimeScale` trait.

 There is also support for subsecond datetime values, and conversion into more fine-grained `TimePoint` types to support higher-fidelity time types.
 ```rust